Page 19 – Corruption in Islam

 The corruption often begins at the highest levels of government in these countries, particularly those ranked 70th and above on the transparency.org website:

 Foreign companies seeking to invest in those countries which could help reduce unemployment have frequently reported being required to pay significant bribes to secure contracts.
-These payments are often made directly to the country’s highest authorities, whether the presidency, the monarchy, or military leaders such as generals and colonels, especially in nations with authoritarian regimes where those in power are entrenched for life.
+These payments are often made directly to the country’s highest authorities, whether the presidency, the monarchy, or military leaders such as generals and colonels, especially in nations with authoritarian regimes or those in power are entrenched for life.

 The corruption extends down to government officials: